-Of course, I always use my vintage milk glass collection for Christmas decor, but since I use that every calendar month, I don’t really consider it as vintage Christmas decorations.
+Of course, I always use my vintage milk glass collection for Christmas decor.
+Since I use that every calendar month, I don’t really consider it as vintage Christmas decorations.

 Wool Plaid Blankets

 When buying plaid wool blankets, I tend to stay within a certain color palette that I use around the house.
-Although I have a ladder that some are displayed on, we do use these to snuggle up on the sofa with, they aren’t just used for our vintage Christmas decor.
+Although I have a ladder that some are displayed on, we do use these to snuggle up on the sofa.
+They aren’t just used for our vintage Christmas decor.

 I buy green and red plaids, but also those that have blue so they look good with the decor that is already in the rooms.
 The blue ones I keep out through the winter, and after Christmas, only put away the ones that seem really holiday focused.

 Recently I have added plaid ornaments that are not vintage but are those things that can be lower on a coffee table in case one of my sweet littles gets ahold of it.
 When you have a 3-year old grandson who likes to ‘throw balls’ you gotta consider your audience!

 Of course he is attracted to the metal trucks that I have added a touch of vintage Christmas to by tying on a little bottle brush tree with some twine or torn fabric.
 So I keep those up high!
 I tuck them into these little apothecary drawers which is a great place to showcase them.
 My countdown Christmas sign is made from metal license plates, so it goes with the vibe.